 - 1. The Individual Educational Program (IEP) for a special needs student will indicate whether the student is expected to meet the regular discipline code or if the student's condition requires a modification.
 Any modification will be described in the student's IEP. - 2.
 For special needs students who may be removed from their educational program for more than ten days, cumulatively, in a school year, a review of the relationship between the misconduct and the student's disability will be conducted. - 3.
 If, after conducting such review, the student's special education Team determines that the behavior was a manifestation of the student's disability, the Team will discuss a modified program for the student.
 If the Team determines that the student's behavior was not a manifestation of his/her disability, the student may then be subject to the school's disciplinary code.
 In that event, an alternative setting for the student to receive instruction will be determined. - 4.
-A Functional Behavioral Assessment will also be conducted with respect to a special needs student whose behavior violates the school's disciplinary code. - 5.
-If a student's conduct involves weapons or drugs, the team may place the student in an alternative educational setting.
+A Functional Behavioral Assessment will also be conducted with respect to a special needs student whose behavior violates the school's disciplinary code.

+5. If a student's conduct involves weapons or drugs, the team may place the student in an alternative educational setting.

 When a student is on an educational plan he/she must abide by the Ryan School rules and regulations unless his/her plan states otherwise.
 Suspensions will be reported to the Administrator of Special Education.
 Plans will be reviewed by a special education team when a student has accumulated 10 days of suspension from classes in a school year.
+Similar procedures apply to students with plans under Section 504 of the Rehabilitation Action of 1973.